Characters: Dissidia: Final Fantasy - Warriors of Cosmos

 - Flashback: His only notable appearance during the twelfth cycle was during this.
 He does show up in the reports, but those tend to be comedic appearences.
 See below.

 - Shipper on Deck: Thinks Firion has a thing for Lightning, and briefly plays matchmaker.
-Also initially takes Onion Knight's vow to protect Terra as a sign he's fallen for her.
+Cecil also initially takes Onion Knight's vow to protect Terra as a sign he's fallen for her.
+The fact that he's the only known main character of any Final Fantasy game who's actually gotten married may have something to do with this.

 - Team Mom: Some of the extra scenes in the Reports show him assuming this role for Firion, Onion Knight, and Terra.